18 Aug 33 Cannabis Logo Designs Shaping the Industry

 Logos With Animal Imagery

-Cannabis designs inspired by nature’s living beings
+Designs inspired by nature’s living beings

 Animal inspired designs can say a lot about your brand, as these marijuana logos show.
 WoahStork, the online marketplace for cannabis businesses, opted for a stork.
 Why?
 Because it’s culturally associated with the idea of a delivery!
 Plus, the marijuana leaf wings adds a small touch of the industry.

-Old Kai is a cannabis logistics company, so a dog makes sense for their logo.
+Old Kai is a logistics company, so a dog makes sense for their logo.
 It’s loyal, it’s dependable, and it’s a guardian!
-But what I enjoy most about this logo design is the ambiguity in the head art.
+But what I enjoy most about this design is the ambiguity in the head art.
 Depending on how you look at it, the dog could be looking backward or it could be howling to the wind.
 Little details like these do a great job keeping a logo top-of-mind for customers!

 Natural Wonders, a cannabis retailer in Portland, OR, uses an owl for their logo.
 The abstract design plays with white and black, often inverting them to change the boundaries of the white space.
 The result is a powerful dispensary logo design that can easily bring new, curious customers into the shop.